-They are also GREAT for reunions (have you seen our FAMILY REUNION Meal Planning Guide?
-We share lots of other great meals you can make for big groups.. be sure to check it out)!
+This Omelette in a Bag recipe is a great recipe if you are cooking breakfast for a crowd.
+Have you seen our FAMILY REUNION Meal Planning Guide?
+We share lots of other great meals you can make for big groups.
+Be sure to check it out!

 How to Make an Omelette in a Bag

 Here are the step by step instructions for making an Omelette in a Bag.
 It really is so easy!

 The sky is the limit when it comes to omelette fillings.
 Here are some of the more common types of Omelette recipes with fillings.